Logicism: Neo-logicism

 For instance, one might replace Basic Law V (analogous to the axiom schema of unrestricted comprehension in naive set theory) with some 'safer' axiom so as to prevent the derivation of the known paradoxes.
-The most cited candidate to replace BLV is Hume's principle, the contextual definition of '#' given by '#F = #G if and only if there is a bijection between F and G'.
-This kind of neo-logicism is often referred to as neo-Fregeanism.
+The most cited candidate to replace BLV is Hume's principle, the contextual definition of '#' given by '#F = #G if and only if there is a bijection between F and G. This kind of neo-logicism is often referred to as neo-Fregeanism.
 Proponents of neo-Fregeanism include Crispin Wright and Bob Hale, sometimes also called the Scottish School or abstractionist Platonism, who espouse a form of epistemic foundationalism.

-Other major proponents of neo-logicism include Bernard Linsky and Edward N. Zalta, sometimes called the Stanford–Edmonton School, abstract structuralism or modal neo-logicism who espouse a form of axiomatic metaphysics.
-Modal neo-logicism derives the Peano axioms within second-order modal object theory.
+Other major proponents of neo-logicism include Bernard Linsky and Edward N. Zalta, sometimes called the Stanford–Edmonton School, abstract structuralism or modal neo-logicism, who espouse a form of axiomatic metaphysics.
+Modal neo-logicism derives the Peano axioms within second-order modal object theory.Edward N. Zalta, "Neo-Logicism?
+An Ontological Reduction of Mathematics to Metaphysics", Erkenntnis, 53(1–2) (2000), 219–265.